top of page

 • Complete your typical bedtime routine.
 Your bedtime routine is your way of telling your child that it's time for sleep.

 • Put your child down for sleep in the same way that you do at home.
 If you normally rock/feed your child to sleep, then do that while you are away.
-If you are normally able to put your baby down awake and walk away, then plan to do the same while you are away.
+If you are normally able to put your baby down awake and walk away, plan to do the same while traveling.
 In this case, you may need to hide in the bathroom if you are staying in a hotel.
 If your child cries in a way that suggests that s/he is stressed or needs you, then go back, repeat your bedtime cues, put him/her down, and leave again.
 If s/he wakes at an odd time during the night, then do the same thing.
 This bedtime routine and your familiar response is your way of telling your child “This is a safe place to sleep.
 I am available if you need me, but there is no reason to worry.”

 5. Be flexible with naps